Jim Jordan lost a second House speaker vote. Here's what happens next.

 What happens next in the race for House speaker?

-The House went into recess indefinitely once the vote was over, and Jordan said later that he did not expect any more votes on Wednesday.
+The House went into recess indefinitely once the vote was over, and later adjourned until noon on Thursday.
+There are a few options for what could happen next.

 Jordan could stay in the race and continue trying to win over Republican holdouts.
 Or he could drop out and the GOP could go back to square one, restarting the process of nominating a candidate for the role.